 The links to the left are to our periodic reports and their summaries written as our four-year independent assessment of the AGW issue progressed.

 Our experience during the early days of manned spaceflight proved the importance of this motto:

 “In God we trust, all others bring data”

-These were not words that guided us during Apollo, but more importantly, words that defined how we did our work.
+These were not only words that guided us during Apollo, but more importantly, words that defined how we did our work.
 This is what made us proud to be called “Astronauts,” and “Rocket Scientists.”
 We will attempt to adhere to these attitudes in order to achieve the goals of this study group.

 (NASA retired aerospace engineer, USAF R & D, Apollo, Sky Lab, & Space Shuttle)